Top 10 Mom-Approved Ways to Unclog a Clogged Duct

 brown haired woman breastfeeding child

 One of the most effective ways to get a clogged duct out is just by simply using your baby.
-Some people suggest pointing the baby’s chin or nose toward the clog, though I’m not sure if there’s much science to back that one up.
+Some people suggest pointing the baby’s chin or nose toward the clog, though I’m unsure if there’s much science to back that one up.
 It’s worth a try, though!

 3. Using Heat